 At the same time as screen time limits are strictly imposed on children, adults are modelling their own dependence on screens.
 We can’t expect children to have more self-control than us, and we can’t expect them to really believe that screens are terrible when we clearly don’t think so ourselves.

 Screens are not the enemy.
 Disconnected relationships based on control and power are.
 Any problem can be solved in the context of an authentic, connected, respectful relationship.
+We can talk with our children about what healthy bodies and minds need, and any negatives of screens, while problem solving together when needed.
 No arbitrary rules necessary.

 More on screens…

 8. You have to share your things, but I don’t

 “You’ve had that toy long enough, it’s your sister’s turn now.
 We have to share our things.”